SSaquif/JS-Array-Methods/README.md

     2. > current item is one of the items in the array
     3. > index is the item's position in the array
     4. > originalArray, is self explanatory (it's the array we are working with)
-    5. > **This 3 parameters CAN BE named anything**, it does not change what they store, which is the currentItem, index and originalArray
+    5. > **These 3 parameters CAN BE named anything**, it does not change what they store, which is the currentItem, index and originalArray

 2. **Take Away 2**: If you compare the **for()** and **forEach()** functions, you will see that the following are equivalent for for() and forEach() respectively
     1. > **i === index**